 - If the "Yes" box is checked on the front of your citation next to the violation, the violation is correctable.

-- Once you have made the correction to the vehicle, bring your vehicle and citation to a law enforcement agency such as your local CHP office, Police Department, or an authorized inspection/ installation station agent.
+- Once you have made the correction to the vehicle, bring your vehicle and citation to a law enforcement agency such as your local Sheriff office, California Highway Patrol office, Police Department, or an authorized inspection/ installation station agent.
 Registration and driver's license violations may be certified corrected at your local DMV office.

 - On the back of your citation there will be a table labeled "Certificate of Correction."
 The officer or agent will sign and date that they certify you have corrected the violation.